HabanaAI/vllm-fork/scripts/README.md

      -o quantization \
      -t 8 -x 4 -u
 ```

-Then the resault measurement data from the calibration could be used to run fp8 inference with 8 or 4 HPUs.
-> Note that `-u` must passed to the calibration script for MoE models except for [Llama-4-Scout-17B-16E-Instruct](https://huggingface.co/meta-llama/Llama-4-Scout-17B-16E-Instruct).

 #### 3. Make the Quantization folder
 Create a quantization folder at the same level as start_gaudi_vllm_server.sh.